Siege of Yorktown: Articles of capitulation

-Article IX.
-The traders are to preserve their property, and to be allowed three months to dispose of or remove them; and those traders are not to be considered as prisoners of war.

-The traders will be allowed to dispose of their effects, the allied army having the right of preemption.
-The traders to be considered as prisoners of war upon parole.
+Under Article IX, the original terms were that traders were to preserve their property, and to be allowed three months to dispose of or remove them; and those traders were re not to be considered as prisoners of war.
+This was modified so that the traders would be allowed to dispose of their effects, but the allied army having the right of preemption.
+The traders were to be considered as prisoners of war upon parole.